Game Over – UNODC Report on Corruption and Money Laundering in Sports

 Other methods of exploiting sport for money laundering

-Case studies sport and money laundering
+Case studies: Sport and money laundering

-Recommendations to specifically prevent money laundering in sport
+Recommendations to prevent money laundering in sports

 You can find the full report here: UNODC Report